Maritime

 by John Goble

 Palm oil is the quintessence of West Africa – it is complex, an acquired taste and reckoned to be rather unhealthy.
 Small chop is the addition of ingredients that make it palatable for European taste.
-From the unique perspective of working aboard merchant ships trading to the area, the a... more...
+From the unique perspective of working aboard merchant ships trading to the area, the author ... more...

 Rats, Rust and Two Old LadiesRats, Rust and Two Old Ladies